-To make the rice rava, rice is soaked for at least 2 hours and then dried on a cloth till completely dry and then it is pulsed or ground in a blender coarsely.
+To make the rice rava, rice is soaked for at least 1 to 2 hours and then dried on a cloth till completely dry.
+It is pulsed or ground in a blender coarsely.

-If you do not have enough time, you can wash the rice instantly and dry it off.
-But my experience says undrallu made from such rava may turn hard most times.
+If you do not have enough time, you can wash the rice instantly and dry pat dry.
+Soaking gives your undrallu a soft texture and they won’t turn hard even upon cooling.

-I suggest using aged rice to get non sticky undrallu.
-In case you do not know if the rice you have is aged or not, simply go for the Aged Basmati Rice as it will be written on the pack clearly.
+In case you do not know if the rice you have is aged or not, simply go for the Aged Basmati Rice as it is clearly labelled on the pack.
 This kind of rice is easily available in most parts of the world.

 I usually make this rice rava one to two days ahead of the festival.

 How coarse to blend the rava depends on your taste.
 You can even make it like semolina or even like coarse rice flour.
 All work well to make kudumulu and undrallu.